Cactus terrariums are infinitely Instagrammable.

 After all, cacti do like regular water.

-Try a light watering a few times per month and adjust accordingly.
+Try giving it a spray down a few times per month and adjust accordingly.
 Less is more.
-Think of them as just a little top up, never enough to completely saturate the substrate or fill the false bottom.
+Think of them as just a little top-up, never enough to completely saturate the substrate or fill the false bottom.

 Over to You